 For help with your own feelings about this, or any other important topic in your life, call me at 310-339-5778 or email Ken@GayTherapyLA.com for more information or to book an appointment.

-Ken Howard, LCSW is a gay, poz (24 years), sex-positive, LGBT-affirmative, licensed psychotherapist who has specialized almost exclusively in working with gay male individuals and couples for over 22 years.
+Ken Howard, LCSW is a gay, poz (29 years), sex-positive, LGBT-affirmative, licensed psychotherapist and sex therapist who has specialized almost exclusively in working with gay male individuals and couples for over 27 years.
 He provides counseling, psychotherapy, or coaching sessions in his office in Los Angeles (near Beverly Center), or via phone or via Skype, nationally and world-wide.
 Ken is available Monday through Friday, including evenings, and associate clinicians are available on Saturdays/Sundays.
 Your referrals are always welcome.